Back to Living Real Change

 Forgiveness is a gift you give yourself

-“Some people misunderstand forgiveness as condoning bad behavior, but really, forgiveness is the path to our mental and emotional freedom,” says Buttimer.
+“Some people misunderstand forgiveness as condoning bad behavior, but really, forgiveness is the path to our mental and emotional freedom,” Buttimer says.
 “We no longer have to hold ourselves in bondage based on what someone else did to us.”

 Need to make an appointment with a Piedmont physician?
 Save time, book online.